-The key to making the decision that is right for you, is to decide what your top priorities are.
+To determine if equity release is right for you, it is crucial to identify what your top priorities are.

-Do you want to avoid making monthly repayments and want to stay in your home for as long as you want to?
+Do you want to avoid making monthly repayments and stay in your home for as long as possible?
 Or do you want to make sure that your beneficiaries do not miss out on any possible inheritance?

 Deciding whether equity release is right for you is a choice that should be very carefully considered, taking trustworthy, impartial advice from a reliable broker such as Boon Brokers.